 What membership is...

-We know that joining anything can be a daunting decision.
-For this reason, we respect where people are at.
 To be a member of a community is to be committed to being part of something.
 If you see yourself as part of Downfield Mains we want you to know you are valued and have an opportunity to engage.
 This is what makes you a member of our body.

 At Downfield we are concerned about how the Bible defines engagement.
 To be a member of the New Testament Church of Jesus Christ can be seen through the story of its inception as recorded in the Book of Acts 2:40-47.
 This portion of scripture outlines a relational approach to community which provides the biblical framework for the church.